64/cpp-faq/content/faq/iterators.md

 # iterators:
-in C++ iterators are a facility for traversing through a range, like containers (std::vector, std::list ...), for better readability and control over the code.
+C++ iterators are a facility for traversing through a range, to improve readability and a better control over the code.
 How iterators can approve my code and make it more consistent ?
 Consider copying N elements from a vector to another:

 the old way